Common Bond Institute

 It is not just impractical to expect we can totally eliminate these kinds of thoughts; it is detrimental.
 To demand that we do so dooms us to failure, self-condemnation, and denial, and undermines our contact with and control over our human process.

 Just as we may periodically experience other uncomfortable impulses, or bad thoughts within our inner subjective world that are in direct opposition to what we actually intend to do in the outer world, there are times when we can and do internally judge others in less than fair or unbiased ways.
-These are sometimes clustered into what can be called prejudices.
-Prejudice here is defined as a negative opinion of a person’s qualities and intentions based on a lack of direct, specific knowledge – or a not knowing, and relying instead on fear-based, group stereotypes and illogical, overly generalized assumptions.
+These are sometimes clustered into what can be called negative prejudices, or bigotry.
+Bigotry here is defined as a negative opinion of a person’s qualities and intentions based on a lack of direct, specific knowledge – or a not knowing, and relying instead on fear-based, group stereotypes and illogical, overly generalized assumptions.

 This is an important state of consciousness.
 For in the final analysis, the true reflection of our integrity and “goodness” as a person rests on the “knowing intent” of expressing fundamentally human characteristics, especially when it impacts on the lives of others.